chocolateboy/jquery-highlighter/README.md

 * This plugin should work in any browser with ES5 support.
 * It has been tested with jQuery 3.x, and may not work with earlier versions.
-* It has been tested on Greasemonkey 3, but should work in all current userscript engines.
+* It has been tested on Greasemonkey 3 and Violentmonkey, but should work in all current userscript engines.

 # SEE ALSO